SnapperTT/bgfx-header-extension-library/README.md

 		...
-		// Apply Post Processing using the filters! mLumFilter.submit (bgfx::getTexture(m_myFramebuffer, 0));
+		// Apply Post Processing using the filters! mLumRenderJob.submit (bgfx::getTexture(m_myFramebuffer, 0));
-		mBloomFilter.submit (mLumFilter.getOutputTexture(), bgfx::getTexture(m_myFramebuffer, 0)); // Get the output of a filter as a texture that you can use in another filter! mBgfxhTonemappingFilter.setExtraComponent (0, mBgfxhBloomFilter.getOutputTexture(), 1.0f, 0.f); // Configure the tonemapping filter to additively blend the bloom
+		// Get the output of a renderJob as a texture that you can use in another renderJob! mBloomRenderJob.submit (mLumRenderJob.getOutputTexture(), bgfx::getTexture(m_myFramebuffer, 0));
+		// Configure the tonemapping filter to additively blend the bloom mBgfxhTonemappingRenderJob.setExtraComponent (0, mBgfxhBloomRenderJob.getOutputTexture(), 1.0f, 0.f);
-		mTonemappingFilter.submit (bgfx::getTexture(m_myFramebuffer, 0), mLumFilter.getOutputTexture()); // Does the tonemapping.
-Renders to backbuffer by default
+		// Does the tonemapping.
+Renders to backbuffer by default mTonemappingRenderJob.submit (bgfx::getTexture(m_myFramebuffer, 0), mLumRenderJob.getOutputTexture());

 		// Debug render the lum filter's output to see if it is calculating sensible lum values const int OUTPUT_PASS_ID = 200;
 		bgfxh::initView2D (VIEW_ID_OUTPUT_PASS, "output pass", backbufferWidth, backbufferHeight, BGFX_INVALID_HANDLE, false, false);
-		bgfxh::debugDrawFramebuffer (VIEW_ID_OUTPUT_PASS, mLumFilter.getOutputFramebuffer(), 10, 10, 120, 120, backbufferWidth, backbufferHeight);
+		bgfxh::debugDrawFramebuffer (VIEW_ID_OUTPUT_PASS, mLumRenderJob.getOutputFramebuffer(), 10, 10, 120, 120, backbufferWidth, backbufferHeight);
 		}